Tested by Alex Rivera

 Overview: Why Smart Dimmers Are Worth It in 2025

 In 2025, smart dimmers have evolved from specialty add-ons to practical controls that improve comfort, save energy, and tie lighting into the rest of the home.
 Unlike basic rotary dimmers, smart models communicate over Wi-Fi, Zigbee, Thread, or Matter and give you precise brightness control from the wall, your phone, or your voice assistant.
 They are not only about ambience.
-With automation that lowers output when you do not need full brightness, you can trim lighting energy by a significant margin and extend LED life.
+With automation that lowers output when you do not need full brightness, you can trim lighting energy and extend LED life.

 A properly installed smart dimmer provides tactile wall control that everyone can use, plus scenes and schedules that run in the background.
-If you are unsure about wiring or multi-way circuits, start with our installation guide.
+If you are unsure about wiring or multi-way circuits, start with our dimmer installation guide.
 Below we share the best dimmer switches across price tiers and ecosystems, along with what to check before you buy.

 Smart Dimmer Buying Guide 2025